 Don Cunningham, President & CEO

-Don Cunningham has been president and CEO of the Lehigh Valley Economic Development Corporation since July 2012.
-Prior to leading the region’s economic development organization, Cunningham served in a variety of key public and private positions for more than two decades.
+Don Cunningham is President and CEO of the Lehigh Valley Economic Development Corporation (LVEDC).
+Prior to leading the region’s economic development organization, Cunningham served in a variety of key public and private positions for three decades in the Lehigh Valley and Pennsylvania.

-Cunningham has played a key role in the economic renaissance of the Lehigh Valley, which includes the principal cities of Allentown, Bethlehem and Easton, and part of the transformation of the region’s economy from heavy industry to a diversified economic base with an annual GDP of $37 billion.
-He has been responsible for managing budgets ranging from $50 million to $4 billion and has overseen economic development and/or urban growth initiatives, resulting in billions in new investments and the creation of tens of thousands of jobs.
+Cunningham has played a key role in the economic and cultural renaissance of the Lehigh Valley, which includes the principal cities of Allentown, Bethlehem, and Easton, and part of the transformation of the region’s economy from heavy industry to a diversified economic base with an annual GDP of $42.9 billion.
+He led Bethlehem during the collapse of Bethlehem Steel Corp. and launched the city’s transition to a new economy and the redevelopment of 1,800 acres of industrial land.

 Cunningham earned a Bachelor of Arts degree in Journalism with a minor in government in 1987 from Shippensburg University and a Master of Arts in political science from Villanova University in 1991, where he graduated summa cum laude.
 He was born and raised in Bethlehem, where his family has lived for five generations.